The Mark of Zorro chapter 11 Three Suitors

 “What is this, Don Diego, my friend?
 Captain, you have crossed blades with the rogue?”

 “I have,” the captain assented.
 “You but followed a tricky horse, my sergeant.
 The fellow was here, in a closet, and came out after I had entered.
 So it must have been some other man you met with his companions up in the hills.
-This Señor Zorro treated me much as he treated you in the tavern—had a pistol handy in case I should prove too expert with the blade.”
+This Señor treated me much as he treated you in the tavern—had a pistol handy in case I should prove too expert with the blade.”

 Captain and sergeant looked at each other squarely, each wondering how much the other had been lying; while chuckled faintly and tried to press the Señorita Lolita’s hand, and failed.